Platform Troubleshooting

 project.rootautomatically moves install to the workspace root

-If you set project.root: apps/web and still need a root-level install, add commands.install.cwd: repo_root.
+If your config lives at the app's project base path and you still need a root-level install, add commands.install.cwd: repo_root.

 My readyUrl is rejected